 Cindy Flowers and Norma Berger, the two founding members of PALM Aging, began their professional relationship in 2004 while working with the aging population.
 They became close colleagues, and in 2012, finally seized the opportunity to work together.
 Over the next five years, they developed their careers in Aging Life Care® Management, with Cindy serving as Norma’s mentor.
 They both share a deep love and respect for older adults, and a mission to honor independence and choices.
 It’s with this in mind that they opened PALM Aging Life Management in 2017.
 We have been advocating faithfully for our clients ever since.

-Cindy Flowers, MS, BCPA, CMC: Cindy received her Bachelor’s degree from the University of North Carolina, Wilmington, and her Masters in Therapeutic Recreation from the University of North Carolina, Chapel Hill.
+Cindy Flowers, MS, CMC: Cindy received her Bachelor’s degree from the University of North Carolina, Wilmington, and her Masters in Therapeutic Recreation from the University of North Carolina, Chapel Hill.
 She has worked for more than 30 years in the healthcare field, serving in leadership roles in skilled nursing and assisted living facilities and in home health care.
 She is a certified Geriatric Care Manager and certified Therapeutic Recreation Specialist.

 Cindy’s vast knowledge and skills working with older adults allows her to professionally and uniquely serve the needs of seniors and their families.
 Cindy currently serves on the Board of Directors of the Florida Aging Life Care® Association.